go-vikunja/vikunja/docs/content/doc/setup/config.md

 Environment path: `VIKUNJA_WEBHOOKS_ENABLED`

-### timoutseconds
+### timeoutseconds

-The timout in seconds until a webhook request fails when no response has been received.
+The timeout in seconds until a webhook request fails when no response has been received.

 Default: `30`

-Full path: `webhooks.timoutseconds`
+Full path: `webhooks.timeoutseconds`

-Environment path: `VIKUNJA_WEBHOOKS_TIMOUTSECONDS`
+Environment path: `VIKUNJA_WEBHOOKS_TIMEOUTSECONDS`

 ### proxyurl